Western Washington University: Police

-The Western Washington University Police Department (abbreviated WWUPD) are a university police force at the university.
+The Western Washington University Police Department (abbreviated WWUPD) are the university police force of the university.
 The police chief of the department is Katryne "Katy" Potts, who was sworn into the position in January 2023.
 The department also has a staff of "Green Coats" under their public safety branch, who offer "safety escorts on campus, event security staffing and building access services for current students."